Teplitsa/Leyka/README.txt

 10. События Google Analytics

 == Changelog ==

+= 2.2.9 =
+ * New: donations' status names changed.
+Now there are comment about each status near it.
+ * New: Mixed donation amount field type added.
+ * New: Yandex.money has 3 additional internet banking PMs now: Sberbank online, Apfa click, Promsvyazbank.
+ * New: now there are archive pages for donations, optionally filtered by campaign.
+ * New: now donor name field won't take an email as a value (to protect donors' personal data from being accidentally displayed).
+ * New: active recurring engine added.
+It's supported by Yandex.money gateway (bank card PM).
+ * New: lots of new core hooks.
+ * New: now donation forms submits through Yandex.money include hidden field to indicate Leyka as a source.
+ * Tweak: Radio template refactored.
+Server loading from it's use strongly optimized.*
+ * Fix: important Polylang compatibility fix.
+ * Fix: lots of small core and gateways fixes.

 = 2.2.8 =
  * New: now correctional donation may be added from the plugin's main menu.